 The Logans also generously support other major exhibitions, such as the recent 10-year survey Dana Schutz: If the Face Had Wheels and Sovereign: Independent Voices, which highlighted the work of three leading American Indian contemporary artists Kent Monkman, Rose Simpson, and Virgil Ortiz, who have received international acclaim.
 Of the works in Sovereign, one installation piece by Kent Monkman and all three sculptures by Rose Simpson were gifted to the DAM, and the Logans generously named 25 artworks by Virgil Ortiz as promised gifts (many of which were on view in the 2015/16 exhibition Revolt 1680-2180: Virgil Ortiz).
 Also, in 2013 the Logans supported an original performance art piece by Monkman that was then acquired by the DAM.

-Additionally, the Logans continue to support the Logan Lecture Series, which brings important contemporary artists to the museum to talk about their work and engage audiences in stimulating discussion.
+Additionally, Vicki and Kent Logan continue to support the Logan Lecture Series.
+Since 2007, this series has brought more than 100 contemporary artists to the museum to discuss their work and engage audiences in stimulating conversation about contemporary art.

 All Logan Gifts

 The Logans have donated and promised hundreds of artworks to the Denver Art Museum, Phoenix Art Museum, and San Francisco Museum of Modern Art.
 For further insight into the creation and development of the Logan Collection, please refer to Kent Logan's essay The Logan Collection: A Collector's Philosophy (PDF).
 Lists of artwork gifts, exhibitions illustrated with installations from the Logan Collection, plus additional essays by museum curators, art critics and academics, are available for viewing in the following documents.